popeadam/Kometa/docs/kometa/install/files.md

 Generally speaking, things that are documented as being part of the `config.yml` file can only be in the `config.yml` file.
 Things that are documented as being in other files can only be in those files.

 There are a few exceptions to this general rule, but those exceptions are for the most part *settings* that override values that have been specified in the `config.yml`.
-For example, `config.yml` contains a default `collection_order`, and a collection file can override that order.
+For example, `config.yml` contains a default `collection_order`, and a Collection File can override that order.
 "Larger" things like collection definitions can only be in collection files.

 ### The Kometa Defaults

 One thing that seems like a bit of an exception are the [defaults](../../defaults/guide.md).
-These are linked with libraries in the `config.yml` file and are customized with template variables in the `config.yml` file, a system which is generally unique to the defaults.
+These are linked with libraries in the `config.yml` file and are customized with Template Variables in the `config.yml` file, a system which is generally unique to the defaults.

-There are defaults that create collections, overlays, and playlists.
+There are Defaults Files that create collections, overlays, and playlists.
 There are no default metadata files.

-The defaults are referenced in the `config.yml` under a library with the `default` file type:
+The Defaults Files are referenced in the `config.yml` under a library with the `default` file type:

 ```yaml
 libraries: